-- collection and management of weather data - maintaining salt and other de-icing stock levels and their storage facilities - achieving response times for precautionary treatment, snow clearance and patrols - plant and communications - the ice prediction and weather radar system - training of staff and operatives - preparation and updating of rosters for Duty staff - maintaining electronic records & manual records - providing an annual winter service report - liaison with third parties. - communication with Transport Scotland during severe weather events - participation in weekly conference call with Transport Scotland - Implementing additional resources when required. - Reporting weekly salt stock levels to the National Salt User Group through the DfT portal. - Ensuring completion of Daily Action Plans and uploading to CMS.
+- the authorisation of proposed winter treatments and providing advice and support to the Winter Service Duty Officer (WSDO) - initiating the establishment of the Winter Service desk and reviewing its operation - collection and management of weather data - maintaining salt and other de-icing stock levels and their storage facilities - achieving response times for precautionary treatment, snow clearance and patrols - plant and communications - the ice prediction and weather radar system - training of staff and operatives - preparation and updating of rosters for Duty staff - maintaining electronic records - ensuring that manual records are compiled and maintained - liaison with third parties. - communication with Transport Scotland during severe weather events - participation in weekly conference call with Transport Scotland - implementing additional resources when required. - reporting weekly salt stock levels to the National Salt User Group through the DfT portal. - ensuring completion of Daily Action Plans and uploading to CMS - reviewing all Winter Service operations to identify weaknesses noted from observations and reports by Winter Service operators and WSDOs and identifying and reporting on opportunities to introduce service delivery innovations - providing an Annual Winter Service Report